iamjpsonkar/SystemDesign_Learnings/README.md

 - **Auditability**: Infrastructure changes are tracked, allowing for auditing and compliance with organizational policies.

 ### **Infrastructure Scaling**

+#### **Strategies for Infrastructure Scaling**
+- **Elasticity**: Cloud environments provide elasticity, allowing resources to automatically scale based on demand.

+- **Load Balancing**: Distributing incoming traffic across multiple servers ensures efficient resource utilization and improved fault tolerance.

+- **Caching**: Implementing caching mechanisms at various levels can enhance performance and reduce the load on backend systems.

+- **Optimizing Resource Allocation**: Regularly assess and optimize resource allocation based on usage patterns and requirements.

+- **Decomposition**: Breaking down monolithic architectures into microservices allows for more granular scaling of components.

 #### **Horizontal vs. Vertical Scaling**
 - **Horizontal Scaling**: Adding more instances of resources (e.g., servers) to distribute the load.
 It improves redundancy and handles increased demand.